joaoamr/pyHttpActionHandler/README.md

 Python says .py(msg) to you!
 ```

-If the variable name does not exists, for exemple, .py(invalid), the programs binds the directive as it is, that it .py(invalid).
+If the variable name does not exists, for exemple, .py(invalid), the programs binds the directive as it is, that is .py(invalid).

 ## Try it:
 The program httpserver.py runs an example of a Python Http server with pyHttpActionHandler.
 Try it!